videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/101-conditionalaccess-apis-tutorial/readme.md

-# Tutorial: How to use Conditional Access APIs 101
+# Tutorial: Easy configuration using Conditional Access API Templates

 Planning your Conditional Access deployment is critical to achieving your organization's access strategy for apps and resources.